LucasCarioca/spring-react-azure-app-service/README.md

 # Getting started

-To start the application run `make start`.
+To start the application locally, run `make start` in your terminal.
 This will run both the backend and the frontend applications.

 To run the frontend individually run `make ui-start` and for the backend run `make backend-start`